coding-with-maaz/TECH/README.md

-# Nazaaracircle - Technology Blog Platform
+# TechBlog - Technology Blog Platform

 A modern Laravel-based technology blog platform for publishing articles, tutorials, and tech news with categories, tags, and SEO optimization.